marmelab/solid-admin/packages/admin/docs/Show.md

 It leverages the dataProvider `getOne` method.

-It's an headless components that provide its features through the `RecordContext` and leave the UI responsibility to its children.
+It's an headless components that provides its features through the `RecordContext` and leaves the UI responsibility to its children.

 ## Props